 Note: The rule of thumb: if an argument or a return value can be serialized via JSON, then it is fine.
+You can also return DOM Element or a NodeList, but they can't be inside other data structures.

-Note that currently you can't return DOM Elements, JQuery \$ results and similar structures from JavaScript to Lua; to pass data you have to extract their attributes of interest as plain strings/numbers/objects/arrays:
+Note that currently you can't return JQuery \$ results and similar structures from JavaScript to Lua; to pass data you have to extract their attributes of interest as plain strings/numbers/objects/arrays:

 '''

 -- this function assumes jQuery is loaded in page

 local get_hrefs = splash:jsfunc([[

-function(sel){
+function(sel) {

-return $(sel).map(function(){return this.href}).get();
+return $(sel).map(function() {return this.href}).get();

 }

 ]])

 local hrefs = get_hrefs("a.story-title")

 '''